-- 11.5.1 A self-evaluation is required in every evaluation cycle.
-Faculty should use Appendix F: "Self-Evaluation Form Full-Time (Tenured or Tenure Track) Faculty" - 11.6 Student Evaluations - 11.6.1 Student evaluations are required in every evaluation cycle. - 11.6.2 Administration of Student Evaluations: The process for administering Student Evaluations is the responsibility of the appropriate Vice President -- for instructional faculty and librarians it shall be the Vice President of Academic Affairs, while for counselors it shall be the Vice President of Student Services.
+11.5.1 A self-evaluation is required in every evaluation cycle.
+Faculty should use Appendix F: "Self-Evaluation Form Full-Time (Tenured or Tenure Track) Faculty"

+11.6 Student Evaluations

+- 11.6.1 Student evaluations are required in every evaluation cycle. - 11.6.2 Administration of Student Evaluations: The process for administering Student Evaluations is the responsibility of the appropriate Vice President -- for instructional faculty and librarians it shall be the Vice President of Academic Affairs, while for counselors it shall be the Vice President of Student Services.
 The faculty member being evaluated will receive copies of the Student Evaluations once grades are submitted or the grade submission deadline has passed.
 A copy of student evaluations will be placed in the faculty member's personnel file.
 Student evaluations over four (4) years old will be digitized and shall be shared through secure digital storage with the faculty at their request.
-The originals shall be offered to the faculty member and if not wanted shall be destroyed. - 11.6.2.1 Fully In-Person Classes: Student evaluations for fully in person classes will be administered during the weeks which fall between 65% and 85% of the class term.
+The originals shall be offered to the faculty member and if not wanted shall be destroyed. - 11.6.2.1 Fully In-Person Classes: Student evaluations for fully in person classes will be administered during the weeks which fall between 50% and 85% of the class term.
 Student Evaluations for fully in-person classes shall be administered during a class session.
 Instructors are not to be present when Student Evaluations are completed.
 A student is to administer the evaluation by distributing forms, collecting the completed forms, and sealing the packet.
-Then the student will deliver the sealed envelope to an administrator as designated. - 11.6.2.2 Fully Online Classes (asynchronous): Student evaluations will be administered during the weeks which fall between 75% and 85% of the class term.
-The evaluation period shall last no fewer than three days.
+Then the student will deliver the sealed envelope to an administrator as designated. - 11.6.2.2 Fully Online Classes (asynchronous): Student evaluations will be administered during the weeks which fall between 50% and 85% of the class term.
+The evaluation period shall last no fewer than three days and no more than five days.
+The faculty shall trigger when the evaluation occurs in the time frame.
+The District shall send out a notice with instructions on how to perform this action at the start of every semester.
 Student evaluations for fully online classes shall be conducted online.
-The District agrees to seek the approval of the UFO before changing the online evaluation platform. - 11.6.2.3 Hybrid Classes: By the end of the first week of the semester, faculty members should elect whether student evaluations shall be conducted according to the process and timeline for online or in-person classes. - 11.6.2.4 Counselors and Librarians: CEER will develop on processes and forms for librarians and counselors during the start of the 2021-2022 academic year.
+The District agrees to seek the approval of the UFO before changing the online evaluation platform. - 11.6.2.3 Hybrid Classes: By the end of the first week of the semester, faculty